K-Koyama16/sync-of-bursting-oscillator-nws/README.md

 shape: N×3

 ## Simulation Results
-Simulation results (output of simulation.py) are stored as ".npy" in the "result_matrix" directory.
+Simulation results (output of simulation.py) are stored as ".npy" in the "result" directory.
 shape: Number of trial × D(or A)-Range × k-Range